The Family of the Vourdalak

 It was translated into Russian by Boleslav Markevich, as "Семья вурдалака" (Sem'yá vurdaláka), published for the first time in The Russian Messenger in January 1884.
 The original French text appeared in print in 1950, in Revue des Études Slavs, vol.26.
-The Reunion After Three Hundred Years (Les Rendez-vous Dans Trois Cent Ani) which was written at about the same time and which might be regarded as a sequel (for protagonist Marquis d'Urfe and Countess Grammon appear in it) first appeared in a compilation Le Poete Alexis Tolstoi by A.Lirondelle (Paris, 1912).
+The Reunion After Three Hundred Years (Les Rendez-vous Dans Trois Cent Ani) which was written at about the same time and which might be regarded as a sequel (for protagonist Marquis d'Urfe and Countess Grammon appear in it) first appeared in a compilation Le Poète Alexis Tolstoi by André Lirondelle (Paris, 1912).

-The word vourdalak occurs first in Pushkin's work in the early 19th century, and was taken up in Russian literary language following Pushkin.
-It is a distortion of words referring to vampires (originally probably to werewolves) in Slavic and Balkan folklore – cf. Slavic vǎlkolak, volkodlak, volkolak, vukodlak, wurdulak, etc.; Romanian Vârcolac; and Greek Vrykolakas (both borrowed from the Slavic term).
+The word vourdalak occurs first in Pushkin's 1830s poem of the same name, part of his Songs of the Western Slavs cycle, and was taken up in Russian literary language following Pushkin.
+It is a distortion of words referring to vampires or werewolves in Slavic and Balkan folklore.

 Plot summary

 Marquis d'Urfé, a young French diplomat, finds himself in a small Serbian village, in the house of an old peasant named Gorcha.
 The host is absent: he left the house ten days ago along with some other men to hunt for a Turk outlaw, Alibek.
-Upon leaving he told his sons, Georges and Pierre, that they should wait for him for ten days sharp and, should he come a minute later, kill him by driving a stake through his heart for then he’d be not a man but a vourdalak (vampire).
+Upon leaving he told his sons, Georges and Pierre, that they should wait for him for ten days sharp and, should he come a minute later, kill him by driving an aspen stake through his heart because he would no longer be human but instead a vourdalak (vampire).

-The day Marquis comes to the village is the tenth day of Gorcha's absence.
+The day the Marquis comes to the village is the tenth day of Gorcha's absence.
 The family awaits the hour with growing anxiety and there he is, appearing on the road at 8 o'clock in the evening, exactly on the time he left ten days ago.
 His sons are uncertain as to how this strange precision should be interpreted.
 Georges suspects his father became a vourdalak, Pierre insists otherwise.
 Then Georges' son dies inexplicably.
 The French diplomat has to leave the house and continue his travel.

 Half a year later on his way back from his mission, d'Urfé returns to the village only to find it abandoned.
-Coming to the familiar house he stays for the night, being allured by Sdenka, Gorcha's daughter he fell for during his first visit, who appears to dwell in the empty house.
-The moment comes when the Frenchman realizes he's fallen under the charms of a vampire.
-He makes an attempt to leave, comes under a massive attack of vourdalaks, all of the Gorcha family among them, and makes a miraculous escape, having to thank his own good luck and the agility of his horse.
+Coming to the familiar house he stays for the night, being allured by Sdenka, Gorcha's daughter he fell in love with during his first visit, who appears to dwell in the empty house.
+He later realizes that he has fallen under the mind-spell and charms of a vampire.
+He makes an attempt to leave, comes under a massive attack of vourdalaks, with the entire Gorcha family among them, and makes a miraculous escape, having to thank his own good luck and the agility of his horse.